Magomed Bibulatov

-Magomed Khasanovich Bibulatov (born August 22, 1988) is a Russian mixed martial artist currently fighting for ACA in the Bantamweight division.
-He competed in the flyweight division in Ultimate Fighting Championship.
+Magomed Khasanovich Bibulatov (born August 22, 1988) is a retired Russian mixed martial artist who competed in the Bantamweight and flyweight divisions, most notably in the Ultimate Fighting Championship and ACA.
 He is the former World Series of Fighting Flyweight Champion.
 He is the former ACA Bantamweight Champion.
-He is ranked #1 in the ACA bantamweight rankings.

 Background

 Bibulatov was born and raised in Achkhoy-Martan, Chechnya, Russia on August 22, 1988.
 He started to train karate at 6 years.
 After high school he went to Chechen State University for Law faculty.
 Then he moved to France and trained at Gladiator Fight Club.
 When he had 5 win streak in European MMA organizations, he came back to Russia and started representing Fight Club Akhmat with Ramzan Kadyrov's help.

 Mixed martial arts career

 Early career

 Before joining the UFC Bibulatov amassed a record of 13-0 including wins against future UFC veteran Taylor Lapilus.